Alert: Notifications and correspondence during COVID-19 restrictions

 It is important to follow transport requirements as per the Animal Welfare (Transport within New Zealand) Code of welfare 2011.

-Also see Deer Industry New Zealand’s DeerQA Transport Quality Assurance Programme.
+Also see Deer Industry New Zealand’s DeerQA Transport Quality Assurance Programme(external link).

 For more information regarding velvetting procedures see the Animal Welfare Advisory committee's Code of Recommendations and minimum Standards for the Removal of antlers.